On a spectral theorem of Weyl: Sturm-Liouville Operators

-View $D$ as an essentially self-adjoint operator with domain the smooth, compactly supported functions on $[0,\infty) $ that vanish at $0$.
-We obtain from the above the following version of Weyl's theorem:

-\begin{theorem} Assume that the coefficient functions of the Sturm-Liouville operator $D$ satisfy \eqref{eq-weyl-redux1} and \eqref{eq-weyl-redux2} above.
+We arrive therefore the following result, which is Weyl's theorem for the positive spectrum of $D$: \begin{theorem} Let $D$ be one of the operators from Example~\ref{ex-simple-sturm-liouville}.
 Let $g$ and $h$ be smooth and compactly supported functions on $[0,\infty)$.
-If $\beta > \alpha > 0$, and if $P_{[\alpha,\beta]}$ is the spectral projection for $D$ associated to the interval $[\alpha,\beta]$, then
+If $0{<}\alpha{<} \beta$, and if $P_{[\alpha,\beta]}$ is the spectral projection for $D$ associated to the interval $[\alpha,\beta]$, then